 It will work just like early Newton & PalmPilot PDA/tablets.
 Connect later for data.

 The watch will tell time and track movement (gyro) fitness by itself.
 Maybe even run apps that don't need a real-time internet connection.

-How is Siri going to dictate a message when I'm in a crowded bar filled with people and noise?
+It cracks me up that as we clamor for larger devices, we expect a 1.5" display smartwatch to completely replace said larger display smartphones......How is Siri going to dictate a message when I'm in a crowded bar filled with people and noise?
 And please don't say just go outside the bar.

 In a best case scenario a smartwatch allows you to ditch the phone entirely.
 I don't think the Gear S is the solution, but I'm a lot more impressed by what it offers than the Apple Watch.
 I'll consider a smartwatch the day it doesn't require me to have my phone in my pocket at the same time.
 I am very skeptical of any smartwatch until then.